raydavis/myberkeley/README.txt

 https://confluence.sakaiproject.org/x/9IIpB

+4. Start the server:
+mvn -P runner -Dsling.start verify

+To stop, use:
+mvn -P runner -Dsling.stop verify

+To clean out the old server environment including repository: mvn -P runner -Dsling.clean clean

+To clean the server of deployed and cached bundles while leaving repository and data intact:

+mvn -P runner -Dsling.purge clean

-4. To actually load data, start the server.
-Then, from the myberkeley directory, run
+5. To load test data, make sure the server, then run from the myberkeley directory

 mvn -Dsling.loaddata integration-test

 this will load data to the default server - http://localhost:8080/, using password "admin", loading the users defined in ./myberkeley/integration/src/main/scripts/json_data.js and ucb_data_loader.rb.

 or to load data to another server, run mvn -Dsling.loaddata -Dloaddata.server=${server} -Dloaddata.password=${password} integration-test